Farming In Protected Landscapes (FiPL)

 The requirement to maintain natural, cultural and access activities (for example, management of grassland, restoration of a limekiln) delivered as part of programme will cease no later than 1 April 2025.

-1. Check that your farm/site is within the Surrey Hills AONB by visiting the MAGIC mapping website.
+1. Check that your farm/site is within the Surrey Hills National Landscape by visiting the MAGIC mapping website.

 2. Fill in our Farming in Protected Landscapes Expression of Interest with your contact details and a brief outline of your project(s).